If music be the food of love, play on. But make sure you use this super little DAC to get the best out of your Raspberry Pi audio!

 - Line out stereo jack

-- Uses the PCM5102A DAC to work with the Raspberry Pi I2S interface
+- PCM5102A DAC over the Raspberry Pi's I2S interface

 This product is listed in:

 - Raspberry Pi Workshop for Beginners

 Welcome to the Raspberry Pi Workshop for Beginners!
 Here you'll be able to follow along with our series of bite-sized videos that cover everything you'll need to know to get started with your Raspberry Pi, and start making awesome projects.
 My name...

 - The Maker Revolution

 The Maker Revolution celebrates the creation of new devices and the modification of existing ones - the transition from a consumer buying goods to eventually having a major part in their creation.
 The Maker Revolution places strong emphasis on free (...